-Yomi, developed by Miami-based healthcare company Neocis, is the first and only robotic device authorized by the U.S. UU.
-Food and Drug Administration for Dental Implant Surgery.
+Placing dental implants requires a high degree of precision and accuracy, which is why Yomi, developed by Miami-based healthcare company Neocis, was authorized by the US Food and Drug Administration for Dental Implant Surgery.
 The system uses software to pre-operatively plan dental implant procedures and provides real-time intraoperative visual and physical guidance to implement the plan.

 NYU Dentistry is currently in the pilot phase of introducing robotic technology into the DDS curriculum with the interdisciplinary participation of the Departments of Oral and Maxillofacial Surgery, Prosthodontics and Periodontology and Implantology.
 Thomas Wiedemann, Associate Clinical Professor in the Department of Oral and Maxillofacial Surgery, prepared students with didactic and simulation experiences throughout the training phases.
 The students then used the robotic system to guide them in implementing the plan.